agentcooper/kinoart-review-data/README.md

 # Kinoart review data

-Kinoart ("Искусство Кино") is a russian movie review magazine, it is available online at https://kinoart.ru.
+Kinoart ("Искусство Кино") is a Russian movie review magazine, it is available online at https://kinoart.ru.
+Because they write in the Russian language, all movie titles are referenced in Russian as well.
+This can be inconvenient for any data science needs.

 File `./data/output.csv` contains the link between the review URL in Kinoart and the movie on [TMDB](https://www.themoviedb.org).
 It can be useful for further data analysis.

 ## How to run